gurriix/Tracking-Calculator/README.md

 In alignment with world-class engineering standards, this project is guided by the following principles:

-**Responsibility & Transparency:** Following the "Freedom and Responsibility" model [cite: 101][cite_start], this tool aims to provide "constructive feedback" to the development community regarding the use of user resources.
+**Responsibility & Transparency:** Following the "Freedom and Responsibility" model, this tool aims to provide "constructive feedback" to the development community regarding the use of user resources.
 **Resource Efficiency:** The tracking engine is designed to be lean, ensuring it does not interfere with the primary utility, reflecting the principle of acting in the best interest of the system's performance.
 **Security Advocacy:** By exposing these methods, the goal is to drive a shift toward **Secure Development Lifecycles (SDLC)** and more rigorous data protection standards.